Ismagac/Ismagac/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Ismael, a 21-year-old passionate Full Stack Software Developer from Madrid, Spain. 🚀 With a strong background in React, TypeScript, Python, and tools like Django, Node.js, and Backstage, I love creating accessible and user-friendly platforms.
+I'm Ismael, a 21-year-old passionate Full Stack Software Developer from Madrid, Spain. 🚀

+With a strong background in React, TypeScript, Python, and tools like Django, Node.js, and Backstage, I love creating accessible and user-friendly platforms.
 Whether it's building scalable back-end architectures, connecting with advanced cybersecurity tools, or collaborating with design teams to deliver sleek UI/UX, I’m all about turning ideas into impactful solutions.

-I’ve worked on everything from machine learning and deep learning projects to building robust APIs with tools like Grafana, Datadog, and Prometheus, always ensuring code quality and security with CI/CD pipelines (think GitHub Actions, SonarQube, OWASP ZAP, and Jest). 🌟
+I’m working on everything from machine learning and deep learning projects to building robust APIs with tools like Grafana, Datadog, and Prometheus, always ensuring code quality and security with CI/CD pipelines (think GitHub Actions, SonarQube, OWASP ZAP, and Jest). 🌟

 💭 Dream big or go home: My ultimate goal?
 To work as a software engineer abroad, contributing to cutting-edge projects while soaking in new cultures and challenges.
 I’m all about resilience, continuous learning, and solving problems, and I can’t wait to see where the road takes me!

-If you're here, you're probably looking at my projects—feel free to explore!
+If you're here, you're probably looking at my projects, feel free to explore!
 Let’s connect and build something amazing together.

 ## 🌐 Socials: